Ah, the monumental literature review...

 REMEMBER: You should evaluate the credibility of .org websites, because any individual can pay to use a .org URL.

 During the resource collection stage, researchers engage in the process of developing a search strategy.
 This involves intentionally identifying keywords and subject terms that can be entered into a database to display a list of records.
 For detailed instructions on this process, click here.
+Note that, as researchers collect and review resources, they will be able to form specific questions regarding their topic.
+Eventually, a researchers transform their selected topics into clearly articulated research questions.

 It is important to stay organized from the beginning of your project.
 This may involve paper, binders, and dividers.
 Or, it may involve a system of digital folders.
 Researchers may find Zotero to be useful, but there are many options and styles.
+What is most important is to remember to document your process so you can describe it in your later work.
+Others who read your research will want to know how you found your information, the details of your evaluation criteria, and the reasons behind your decisions to include and exclude certain sources.

 Engage Meaningfully in 3 Easy Steps: Use the BDA Method